Arijit-gotsomecodes/MakeATripV1.5/Readme.md

     - Add your Stripe API key to the `STRIPE_API_KEY` variable in your `.env` files.

 5. **JWT_SECRET_KEY**:
     - This just needs to be any long, random string.
-You can google "secret key generator".

 7. **Frontend URL**:
     - The `FRONTEND_URL` should point to the URL where your frontend application is running (typically `http://localhost:3000` if you're running it locally).